Educating Rita (film)

 Educating Rita is a 1983 British comedy-drama film directed by Lewis Gilbert with a screenplay by Willy Russell based on his 1980 stage play.
 The film stars Michael Caine, Julie Walters, Michael Williams and Maureen Lipman.
 It won multiple major awards for best actor and best actress and was nominated for three Academy Awards.
 Caine and Walters both won BAFTA and Golden Globe awards for best actor and actress.
 The British Film Institute ranked Educating Rita the 84th greatest British film of the 20th century.

 Plot

-Susan (who initially calls herself Rita), a 26-year-old working-class hairdresser, is dissatisfied with the routine of her work and social life; she is reluctant to have a child, fearing it will permanently tie her to the same monotonous routine for life, and she yearns to escape to something more profound, without exactly knowing what that is.
-She seeks to better herself by signing up for and attending an Open University course in English Literature.
+Susan (who initially calls herself Rita), a 26-year-old working-class hairdresser, is dissatisfied with the routine of her work and social life; she is reluctant to have a child, fearing it will tie her to the same monotonous routine for life, and she yearns to escape to something more profound, without exactly knowing what that is.
+She seeks to better herself by signing up for and attending an Open University course in Literature.

-Susan's assigned Open University professor, Frank Bryant, is jaded and has long ago openly taken to the bottle, describing his teaching ability as "appalling but good enough for his appalling students".
-Bryant's passion for literature is reignited by Rita, whose technical ability for the subject is limited by her lack of education but whose enthusiasm Frank finds refreshing.
+Susan's assigned Open University tutor, Frank Bryant, is jaded and has long ago openly taken to the bottle, describing himself as "an appalling teacher".
+Bryant's passion for literature is rekindled by Rita, whose technical ability for the subject is limited by her lack of education but whose enthusiasm Frank finds refreshing.
 Frank initially has misgivings about Rita's ability to adapt to student culture, but is impressed by her verve and earnestness and is forced to re-examine his attitudes and position in life; Susan finds Frank's tutelage opens doors to a bohemian lifestyle and a new self-confidence.

 Frank's bitterness and cynicism return as he notices Susan beginning to adopt the pretensions of the university culture he despises.
 Susan becomes disillusioned by a friend's attempted suicide and realises that her new social niche is rife with the same dishonesty and superficiality she had previously sought to escape.
 The film ends as Frank, sent to Australia on a sabbatical, welcomes the possibilities of the change.